kyma-project/website/content/blog-posts/2019-06-14-extend-wordpress/index.md

 # Enable Wordpress Events and APIs in default namespace

-Application connector can expose APIs and Events (Async API) of the application in Service Catalog.
+The Kyma application connectivity can expose APIs and Events (Async API) of the application in Service Catalog.
 To show Wordpress in the Service Catalog you need to first bind application to selected namespace.
 In the wordpress application create binding and select default namespace.
 Now you can go to the default namespace and open Catalog - you should see Wordpress API in the Services tab.
 Open it and have a look at API console and Events specification.
 We will react on `comment.post.v1` event and will interact with `/wp/v2/comments/{id}` API.
 To make them available in the default  namespace click **Add once** button and create instance of wordpress Service Class.
 Application Connector behind the scenes creates application gateway (kind of proxy) that is forwarding requests from bounded services or functions to the Wordpress instance.

 ![Add Wordpress Instance](./add-wordpress-instance.png)